Weak Diffusion Priors Can Still Achieve Strong Inverse-Problem Performance: Conclusion, Practical Guide, and Discussion

 This work studies when inverse-problem performance is robust to the choice of prior.
-We show that weak priors, arising either from low-fidelity generators or from training and reconstruction domain mismatch, can still perform well across many inverse problems.
-We support this finding with extensive empirical results.
-To explain this phenomenon, we develop new theory based on Bayesian consistency that connects measurement informativeness with reduced sensitivity to the prior.
-We prove that sufficiently informative measurements can effectively wash out the influence of a weak prior.
-Besides these success cases, we also characterize the regimes where failures occur.
+We show that weak priors, arising either from low-fidelity generators or from training--reconstruction domain mismatch, can still perform well across many inverse problems.
+To explain this phenomenon, we combine Bayesian-consistency theory with local-correlation diagnostics.
+The theory shows that sufficiently informative measurements can reduce sensitivity to the prior by concentrating the posterior near a measurement-consistent signal.
+The correlation diagnostics show that weak and mismatched natural-image priors can still share local spatial structure with stronger matched priors.
+Together, these results explain why weak priors can work in data-informative regimes and why they fail when measurements provide too few anchors.

-Our results are encouraging conceptually and practically: when measurements are sufficiently informative, reconstruction is driven more by the observation than by the prior, so the prior may matter less than is often assumed.
-Therefore, practitioners can use weak priors as a reasonable default when well-matched strong priors are unavailable.
+Practically, our results suggest a simple guide: weak priors are useful defaults when measurements provide many local anchors, as in random inpainting, deblurring, and moderate super-resolution.
+In these settings, reconstruction is driven largely by the observation, while the prior helps propagate local constraints through shared spatial structure.
+Stronger matched priors become more important when the observation leaves a large null space, has high noise, or requires global semantic completion, as in large box inpainting or high-factor super-resolution.

 Looking forward, this phenomenon calls for further study of algorithms tailored to weak priors, especially few-step priors.
 Despite the strong performance of initial-noise optimization, existing work remains limited and largely centers on this single approach.
-Potential algorithmic improvements include hybrid methods that combine measurement injection (DPS-style) with noise optimization, improved early-stopping strategies, and more effective sampling procedures.
-Theoretically, while our theory explains both success and failure cases, further work is needed to pin down sharp thresholds that determine when measurements are informative enough for weak priors to be effective.
+Potential algorithmic improvements include hybrid methods that combine measurement injection with noise optimization, and more effective sampling procedures.
+On the theoretical side, further work is needed to pin down sharp thresholds that determine when measurements are informative enough for weak priors to be effective.